 - Storage problems.
 The amount of data can overwhelm your local storage without standardization and filtering procedures.
 So our advice is to invest in secure cloud computing services for flexible storage.

 - Incomplete analytics.
 Most third-party software will provide key performance indicators and trends but won’t explain what causes them.
 Don’t want to employ multiple data science departments?
 You should consider opting for a hotel data analysis solution that works with various data sources and presents the results in a visual format.

 - Data accuracy.
 Your databases will be full of duplicate data and multiple profiles that belong to the same guests.
 As we mentioned, you should use tools that can filter clutter and merge duplicate entries.

 - Cybersecurity.
 Even the largest hotel brands regularly suffer from breaches and hacker attacks.
 An experienced software development vendor can enhance your platform with robust security and risk management solutions to protect your data and reputation.

 Acropolium has years of expertise delivering multipurpose solutions, AI and ML software, and consulting services.
 Our team can help HoReCa companies enhance their data management software with innovative tools or build an efficient platform from scratch.

 The bottom line

-Data is an important ally for hotel businesses.
+Data is an important ally for hotel businesses & hotel apps.
 Companies can use booking, guest, and housekeeping data to optimize their rates, enhance customer experience, and identify new ways to improve profits.
 However, you’ll need advanced hotel data management software to collect and transform data into business intelligence.
-Acropolium can help you overcome data management challenges and digitalize your business with analytics software.
+Acropolium can help you overcome data management challenges and digitalize your business with hotel data management & analytics consulting.
 Start a conversation today, and we’ll gladly share our knowledge to discover the optimal ways to improve your processes.